druidicgnosis/abacus/README.md

 ## Installation
 git clone https://github.com/druidicgnosis/abacus.git<br />
 cd abacus<br />
+make abacus.c or just:<br />
 gcc -c ablib.c -o ablib.o && ar rcs ablib.a ablib.o && gcc abacus.c ablib.a -g -o abacus
 ## Usage
 You can run it with no arguments which will prompt you to give an expression (10 + 8 etc).
-It also takes arguments of two numbers, and an operator<br />
+It also takes arguments of two numbers, an operator, and optionally a silent flag -s<br />
 Use +, -, ., /, % for addition, subtraction, multiplication, division, and modulus.
 ## Fun
 A good command you can use is:<br />tr -dc 0-9 </dev/urandom | head -c 5G > file.txt.<br />This will generate a really big number which you can add to other big numbers using cat.
 This could take awhile but the number at the end will be really big.
+Your terminal probably won't want to pipe all that into a binary though so maybe pick a smaller size.